saipavan2702/killermacha/Ed/Refs.md

 >3.
 DNS blocklist.
 >4.
 Pocketbase - Auth, DB, Admin Dashboard and more in one file.
 >5.
 Betafish - AI to compile information about something across many social platforms.
+>6.
+Create single-page templates for different domains such as e-commerce, health, education and so on.
+>7.
+Create sample APIs using Chat GPT and open-source it
+> 8. Create authentication and basic CRUD APIs and document them
+> 9. Some Web3 projects, for example, add Wallet authentication using third parties to showcase that you know web3
+> 10. Code sandboxes of working Firebase, Supabase and Appwrite databases in both the backend and frontend
+> 11. Build NFTs marketplace using sample data and Moralis
+> 12. Build Web3 apps using Thirdweb
+> 13. Develop food recipes using Food APIs
+> 14. Develop real-time trains detection using real-time APIs